Introduction

 Why this exists

-Azure OpenAI's v1 API lets you use the standard OpenAI() client, point it at your Azure endpoint, and things mostly just work.
-But "mostly" isn't good enough for production.
+Azure's v1 API lets you use the standard OpenAI() client, point it at your endpoint, and things mostly work.
+But "mostly" breaks down fast in production.

 The OpenAI SDK gives you chat.completions.create().
-Everything else - the tool loop, agent abstractions, streaming, error handling, multi-agent orchestration - is on you:
+Everything else is on you:

-run()call with parallel execution, validation, and error recovery. - No agent abstraction.
-Stratus gives you composable agents with instructions, tools, guardrails, and handoffs in a single config object.
+run()call with parallel execution and error recovery. - No agent abstraction.
+You're passing around message arrays.
+Stratus gives you agents — instructions, tools, guardrails, and handoffs in a single config object.

-- Responses API support.
-Both Chat Completions and Responses API through the same
+- Both APIs, one interface.
+Chat Completions and Responses API through the same

 Features